jeffersongt/react-template/README.md

 This is a frontend react typescript template ready to use.

+New features coming soon ...

 # Usage

-To launch the template locally :
+To launch the template :

 `npm install`
 `npm run start`